 Why you might worry about crooked teeth

-More than just a cosmetic issue, crooked teeth can contribute to serious oral health concerns.
+More than just a cosmetic issue, crooked or wonky teeth can contribute to serious oral health concerns.
 They can make it difficult to brush and floss properly, which can allow for plaque and debris build up, which leads to cavities and gum disease.

 At Beachside Complete Dental Care and Dental Implant Centre we offer a variety of solutions to for crooked teeth including orthodontic treatments (braces, Invisalign®), porcelain veneers and dental crowns.

 What causes crooked teeth?

 There are numerous potential causes for crooked teeth.
 We’re here to help you find the cause.And give you some options of quick fixes for crooked teeth.
 Here’s a rundown of the causes of crooked teeth.

 Are Crooked teeth genetic?

 You may have inherited those crooked teeth from your parents (thanks Mum and Dad).
 Or picked those wonky pegs up from ancestors further back.

 Things like overbites (when upper teeth sit too far forward in the jaw and extend beyond the lower set of teeth) and underbites (when the lower teeth sit too far forward) can be passed down.
 You also may have inherited a jaw that’s a little too small for your teeth, hence over crowding and misaligned teeth.

 The modern diet